February 4, 2026 | Real Estate Advice

 • Managing proceeds according to the will

-Understanding authority is critical, which is why many executors review the difference between a Power of Attorney and an executor in Ontario early in the process.
+In addition, understanding authority is critical, which is why many executors review the difference between a Power of Attorney and an executor in Ontario early in the process, before any of these duties begin.

 Why Professional Guidance Matters